oxygenxml/oxygen-dita-references-view-addon/README.md

 * Related links (link with href or keyref)
 * Related links defined in relationship tables (Oxygen 22 or newer)

-The incoming references is presented for the current opened DITA topic.
-If a reference is expanded, the references of that topic will be displayed.
+The incoming references are presented for the current opened DITA topic.
+If a reference is expanded, the references to that topic will be displayed.

 Features of the side view:

 * Side view user interface is translated in English, German, French, Japanese and Dutch.
 * Works both in the Author and the Text editing modes.
-* Selection in the side view is synchronized with the caret location in the editor area for outgoing references.
+* Selection in the outgoing references side view is synchronized with the caret location in the editor area for outgoing references.
 * Double click or ENTER on a reference to open the target location.